Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 Creates a generation reservation for a given `operatorSet`, which enables the operatorSet to be included in the `GlobalTableRoot` generation and transported to all destination chains.
 This function sets up the complete configuration for cross-chain operations in a single transaction.

+Note that the `operatorTableCalculator` must be deployed by the AVS onto the source chain prior to calling this function.

 *Effects*:
 * Adds the `operatorSet` to `_activeGenerationReservations`
 * Sets the `operatorTableCalculator` for the `operatorSet`